vgheo/b-method-training/tools-doc/AtelierB/atelierb.md

 ## ISS_inc_prefix2

+Notified by email.

+Status: NOT CONFIRMED by ClearSy

 Sample model: [ISS_inc_prefix](ISS_inc_prefix)

 Invalid error on accessing operation from and INLCUDES chain with mixed prefix/non-prefix.
-(NOT CONFIRMED)
 > Error: b1.opx1 does not exist or is not a visible operation

 ## ISS_formal_params